Pizza Hut Israel: Fare

-Pizza Hut Israel offers a wide selection of food.
-Including the traditional deep dish, they also offer a thin crust pizza.
+Pizza Hut Israel offers a wide selection of food, including the traditional deep dish; they also offer a thin crust pizza.
 In addition to pizza, they offer salads, quiche, focaccia, and various desserts.

 West Bank franchises

-Many fast food chains in the West Bank such as McDonald's have trouble getting franchises without going through an Israeli franchisee.
-Pizza Hut, however, did not feel this was needed and allowed the first Palestinian owned location to open in Ramallah in 2012.

-Under the Israeli franchise agreement Pizza Hut has also allowed Israeli franchises to open in areas that are internationally recognised to be illegal settlements under international law, leading to calls for a global boycott of the company.
+Many fast food chains in the West Bank, such as McDonald's, have trouble getting franchises without going through an Israeli franchisee.
+Pizza Hut, however, did not feel this was needed, and allowed the first Palestinian owned location to open in Ramallah in 2012.
+Under the Israeli franchise agreement, Pizza Hut has also allowed Israeli franchises to open in areas that are internationally recognised to be illegal settlements under international law, leading to calls for a global boycott of the company.

-Controversy
+Social media

 In May 2017, Pizza Hut Israel was embroiled in an international controversy as a result of Pizza Hut Israel's Twitter account posting a tweet mocking Palestinian prisoners on hunger strike.
 This led to further calls for a global boycott of the company, under the hashtag #boycott_pizzahut, additional to the calls already in place as a result of franchises operating in the West Bank.

-In response, Pizza Hut apologized, and they deleted the tweet and fired the PR firm who created the ad.
+In response, Pizza Hut apologized, deleted the tweet and fired the PR firm who created the ad.